Siam-66/Gadget-Heaven-A-8/README.md

 [https://github.com/programming-hero-web-course-4/b10a8-gadget-heaven-Siam-66](#)

 ## Overview
-This project is a modern e-commerce dashboard application built with React.
+Gadget Heaven is a modern e-commerce dashboard application built with React.
 Users can explore and manage a variety of products, creating a seamless shopping experience through an intuitive interface.

 ## React Fundamental Concepts Used
 - **Components**: Building reusable UI components such as ProductCard and ProductLove.